 We not only have the ability to ask questions, but to ask them continuously until we have reached the complete set of correct answers to the complete set of questions.
 The only thing that will stop our questioning is the achievement of complete knowledge – for then there would be no additional questions to be asked.

-If our knowledge at any given point does not correspond to our awareness of “all that is to be known” then we will naturally ask another question – and another question – and another question until we reach our goal of perfect truth.
+If our knowledge at any given point does not correspond to our awareness of “all that is to be known” then we will naturally ask another question – and another question – and another question until we reach our goal of ultimate truth.

-What is this awareness of perfect knowledge or truth that enables us to continuously recognize imperfections in our current knowledge, and incites us to relentlessly seek it through further inquiry?
+What is this awareness of perfect knowledge or ultimate truth that enables us to continuously recognize imperfections in our current knowledge, and incites us to relentlessly seek it through further inquiry?
 It can’t be perfect knowledge itself because if we had perfect knowledge, we would not have to ask another question.

 So what is this “awareness of perfect knowledge” if it is not perfect knowledge itself?
 Contemporary philosophers such as Bernard Lonergan and Karl Rahner call it a horizon of perfect knowledge.
 Recall that as we look toward the horizon we know that something is out there without knowing exactly what is out there.